SwareJonge/Dolphin-Lua-Core/Readme.md

-ReadValue16(memoryAddress as Number) //Reads 2 Byte from the address ReadValue32(memoryAddress as Number) //Reads 4 Byte from the address ReadValueFloat(memoryAddress as Number)  //Reads 4 Bytes as a Float from the address ReadValueString(memoryAddress as Number, length as Number) //Reads "length" amount of characters from the address as a String (NOT WORKING YET)
+ReadValue16(memoryAddress as Number) //Reads 2 Byte from the address ReadValue32(memoryAddress as Number) //Reads 4 Byte from the address ReadValueFloat(memoryAddress as Number)  //Reads 4 Bytes as a Float from the address ReadValueString(memoryAddress as Number, length as Number) //Reads "length" amount of characters from the address as a String

-WriteValue8(memoryAddress as Number, value as Number) //Writes 1 Byte to the address WriteValue16(memoryAddress as Number, value as Number) //Writes 2 Byte to the address WriteValue32(memoryAddress as Number, value as Number) //Writes 4 Byte to the address WriteValueFloat(memoryAddress as Number, value as Number)  //Writes 4 Bytes as a Float to the address WriteValueString(memoryAddress as Number, text as String) //Writes the string to the address (NOT WORKING YET)
+WriteValue8(memoryAddress as Number, value as Number) //Writes 1 Byte to the address WriteValue16(memoryAddress as Number, value as Number) //Writes 2 Byte to the address WriteValue32(memoryAddress as Number, value as Number) //Writes 4 Byte to the address WriteValueFloat(memoryAddress as Number, value as Number)  //Writes 4 Bytes as a Float to the address WriteValueString(memoryAddress as Number, text as String) //Writes the string to the address

 GetPointerNormal(memoryAddress as Number) //Reads the pointer address from the memory, checks if its valid and if so returns the normal address.
 You can use this function for example to get Links Pointer from the address 0x3ad860.
 To the return value you simply need to add the offset 0x34E4 and then do a ReadValueFloat with the resulting address to get Links speed (in TWW)